Aeronique/AI-safety-playbook-homelab/homelab_ai_playbook.md

 ## 6. Know the Threats Specific to AI Systems

-Traditional cybersecurity threats still apply to AI, but AI introduces a few unique ones.
-The course covers the OWASP threat taxonomy for generative and agentic AI, and the ones most relevant to a local implementation are covered here.
+Traditional cybersecurity threats still apply to AI, but AI introduces some unique ones.
+The course covers the OWASP threat taxonomy for generative and agentic AI.
+The ones most relevant to a local implementation are:

-Prompt injection is when an attacker embeds hidden instructions in inputs like documents or emails that your model then reads and follows.
-It is hard to detect because it can be buried in otherwise normal-looking content.
-Memory poisoning is when corrupted data gets introduced into your model's context, leading to altered behavior.
-Data poisoning is when your training data gets manipulated before training, causing the model to learn the wrong things.
-Clean-label attacks are especially tricky because the poisoned samples have correct labels and look completely normal.
-Model evasion is when inputs are crafted specifically to fool your model while appearing legitimate.
-Cascading hallucinations happen when the model generates plausible but false information that then propagates through connected systems.
+**Prompt Injection** — An attacker embeds hidden instructions in inputs like documents or emails that your model then reads and follows.
+Hard to detect because it can be buried in otherwise normal-looking content.

+**Memory Poisoning** — Corrupted data gets introduced into your model's context, leading to altered behavior.

+**Data Poisoning** — Your training data gets manipulated before training, causing the model to learn the wrong things.
+Clean-label attacks are especially tricky here because the poisoned samples have correct labels and look completely normal.

+**Model Evasion** — Inputs are crafted specifically to fool your model while appearing legitimate.

+**Cascading Hallucinations** — The model generates plausible but false information that then propagates through connected systems.

 Knowing these exist means you can design your setup to watch for them.